 Sponsor and status

-This resolution was introduced on July 29, 1986, in a previous session of Congress, but was not enacted.
+This resolution was introduced on July 29, 1986, in a previous session of Congress, but it did not receive a vote.

 Representative for California's 5th congressional district